Table of Contents

 Parameters identical to the Sensors paragraph above.

-In the case of using the SDM530C with Modbus TCP, select the model: eastron_modbus_tcp and under additional parameters:
+When using the SDM530C with Modbus TCP, select the model: eastron_modbus_tcp and under additional parameters:

 Key